unhart/Raetori-eSports-Project/readme.md

 Based on an **fictional project on TREDU-education** and supervised by **Leena Järvenkylä-Niemi** <leeniemi.net>

+2019.01.17  New version from esitutkimus-files and added a new revision from Kayttotapauschart.
 2019.01.17  Edited esitukimus-document and added pdf-file<br />
 2019.01.17  Forking of readme.md<br />
 2019.01.17  Added memo from meeting<br />
 2019.01.16  Added esitutkimus-document and käyttötapauschart<br />